MKozuch/RasPi_tempcontrol/README.md

 NOTE: the fan must NOT be driven directly by GPIO pin, the usage of Darlington pair is suggested.

+NOTE: pin 1 (BCM_GPIO 18) is shared with RasPi audio system, that means that it is not possible to use both 3.5mm audio jack output and PWM driving at the same time

 Requires Python3 and wiringpi2 library